 This method is, of course, only applicable to substances whose solubilities increase as the temperature of the solution is raised.
 Thus, as the solution cools it becomes more saturated.
 Once the solution is saturated any further cooling should result in small crystals of the solute (i.e., the dissolved substance) being deposited.
 As cooling continues, the crystals grow because more of the solute is rejected from the solution.
 So the solution is saturated at any temperature below that at which crystals first started to form.
 But before a sample is withdrawn time must be allowed for the solution to reach equilibrium.
 This applies particularly if the solution is being cooled, for all the solution must be at the same temperature and an opportunity must be provided for further crystals to be deposited.

 Once the saturated solution has been made, all that remains is to find out how much of the solid is dissolved in a known weight of the solvent.
-A convenient way of doing this is to draw off into a pipette between 20 ml and 30 ml of the solution.
+A convenient way of doing this is to draw off into a pipette between 20 milliliters and 30 milliliters of the solution.
 Great car must be taken in using the pipette in case a few fine crystals are also withdrawn at the same time.
 (Alternatively the solution may be decanted to separate it from the deposit of crystals).